 Mindfulness-based stress reduction is a group therapy program designed to treat people struggling with physical and mental illness and life's difficulties.
 The program was created by an American professor, Jon Kabat-Zinn, in the late 1970s.
 He combined a modern scientific-based viewpoint with traditional Buddhist ideologies of meditation and mindfulness and created an adaptable approach to reduce stress.

 MBSR was initially developed to help hospital patients.
-However, it has been widely accepted and used by a wide range of people.
+However, it has been widely accepted and used by many people.
 More than 24,000 people participated in the program when it debuted in 1979.How Does MBSR work?

-- Body Scans: using meditation while focusing on certain body parts and experiencing your thoughts about the feeling and location of the body.
+- Focus on specific body parts and experience your thoughts about the feeling and location of the body.

 Someone with a traumatic brain injury to benefit from mindfulness meditation may depend on the severity and type of the brain injury.
 The extent of the injury and location can also impact an individual's ability to meditate.

 Those with mild TBI said they have seen improvements in memory, regulation of attention, and quality of life after practicing mindfulness meditation for 10 to 12 weeks.
-It is also important to note that most successful studies modified the MBSR program specifically for TBI patients by concentrating on attention skills, awareness, and embracing an open-minded attitude.
+Notably, most successful studies modified the MBSR program specifically for TBI patients by concentrating on attention skills, awareness, and embracing an open-minded attitude.
 Other standard meditation training might not be as successful.Future of Mindfulness Meditation on Recovery of TBI

 More non-traditional treatments, such as mindfulness meditation, are being used in addition to or instead of traditional medicine.
-More medicine centers throughout the nation are opening in traditional hospitals, and more research studies are being performed.
+More medicine centers nationwide are opening in traditional hospitals, and more research studies are being performed.
 Scientists also meet with the Dalai Lama every two years at the Mind Life Conference to compare notes on how the brain works with meditation.Three-Minute Breathing Exercises

-- Minute One - Awareness: Sit up straight in a chair with your feet resting lightly on the floor.
-Close your eyes and bring your awareness to your inner experience by concentrating on what you are experiencing your feelings and the thoughts that are going through your mind.
+- Minute One - Awareness: Sit straight in a chair with your feet resting lightly on the floor.
+Close your eyes and bring your awareness to your inner experience by concentrating on what you are experiencing your feelings, and the thoughts that are going through your mind.

 - Minute Two - Gathering: Focus on your breathing.
 Feel your belly move as the breath flows in and out.
-Follow the breath all the way in and all the way out, using the breath to position yourself in the present moment.
+Follow the breath in and out, using the breath to position yourself in the present moment.

-- Minute Three - Expanding: Breath into your whole body, so you are expanding your awareness.
+- Minute Three - Expanding: Breathe into your whole body so you are expanding your awareness.
 Experience your body as a whole.
-Feel your full body rise and fall with each inhalation and exhalation as you breathe in and out.
+Feel your entire body rise and fall with each inhalation and exhalation as you breathe in and out.

-Mindfulness meditation teaches us how to be aware of our emotions, feelings, and thoughts.
+Mindfulness meditation teaches us to recognize our emotions, feelings, and thoughts.
 Those with mild traumatic brain injuries have seen improvements after regularly practicing mindfulness meditation.
 If you or someone you love has suffered a TBI in an accident, please call our traumatic brain injury lawyers in San Francisco today at (415) 805-7284 or (800) 404-5400 for free, friendly, and compassionate advice.